LandazuriPaul/nest-react/packages/client/README.md

-# Nest React boilerplate frontend
+# Nest React boilerplate client

-## Frontend dependencies
+## Client dependencies

 As this boilerplate aims to be a minimal shell, it only ships 1 dependency on top of the React / ReactDOM pair and the internal dependencies: [Debug](https://github.com/visionmedia/debug) (^4.1.1).